The Best Type of Therapy for High Achievers

 When Should High Achievers Go to Therapy?

 This is the point where many high achievers seek out therapy or counseling.
-I have sat in multiple intake sessions over the years with those who appear on the outside to be very successful and happy, but who are in reality anxious, crying, and possibly even depressed.
+I have sat in multiple intake sessions over the years with those who appear on the outside to be very successful and happy.
+But, in fact, they are in reality anxious, crying, and possibly even depressed.
 Life has caught up with you and you just aren’t able to reach your own expectations for yourself anymore.
 Whether those goals you set for yourself are professional or personal, career-oriented or family focused, you just aren’t able to do it anymore.
-As with all high achievers, you are likely looking for a quick fix, something external that will make you feel better and reorganize your life so it’s more do-able.
-Your expectations of therapy are no different than anything else in your life, and you want an “easy button” to fix yourself.
+As with all high achievers, you are likely looking for a quick fix.
+Something external that will make you feel better and reorganize your life so it’s more do-able.
+Your expectations of therapy are no different than anything else in your life.
+Of course, you want an “easy button” to fix yourself.

 What Works with High Achievers

 The type of therapy that I believe works best with high achievers is Cognitive Behavioral Therapy, or CBT.
 CBT examines the negative and anxious thinking patterns of high achievers, and challenges the strong “truths” that high achievers believe they have about themselves.
 These “truths” are also called false or limiting beliefs, distorted thoughts, cognitive distortions, or maladaptive thinking.
-Whatever the term used, the idea is that the thoughts themselves are causing you as a high achiever to feel the anxiety, guilt, or depression that is overcoming you.
+It doesn't actually matter which term is used.
+The idea is that the thoughts themselves are causing you as a high achiever to feel the anxiety, guilt, or depression that is overcoming you.
 By identifying, confronting, and then changing your negative or anxious thought patterns, you can then create a different emotion and thus feel better.

 Getting Started with CBT for High Achievers